xtekky/gpt4free/README.md

 ## Announcement
 Dear  Gpt4free Community,

-I want to thank you for your interest in and support of this project, which I only intended to be for entertainment and educational purposes; I had no idea it would end up being so popular.
+I would like to thank you for your interest in and support of this project, which I only intended to be for entertainment and educational purposes; I had no idea it would end up being so popular.

 I'm aware of the concerns about the project's legality and its impact on smaller sites hosting APIs.
 I take these concerns seriously and plan to address them.